websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/system-properties.md

    Setting or reseting system properties after application server startup has risks:

    * If permissions are enabled on the application server, they may forbid changing system values.
-   * System properties are intended to be immutable.
+   * System properties are treated as immutable.
 Another process on the application server can conceivably cache an initial property value before DXP resets the value.
 In such a case, the system attempts to operate with different values for the same property.
 ```

 Here both ways of specifying system properties are demonstrated: